Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/port_number/index.md

 **This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to port a specific service asset to a different carrier.**

+Please note that sometimes the technology used by the new carrier's network is different than what is used by the original carrier.
+In this case, the new carrier may require different device hardware and therefore a new device will need to be ordered.
+An API call can be made to the /catalog/devices endpoint to obtain a list of eligible devices from which one can be selected.

 <br />

 ## Authentication